 But people did want to listen.

-“I was really surprised by how welcome it was,” Peters said.
+“I was really surprised by how welcome it was,” Peters says.

 Peters suggests that families who want to learn more start by learning the Indigenous history of where they are.
 You can look on this map to see what Native American tribe lived where you live now.

-“The very first thing they can do is acknowledge where they live,” she said.
+“The very first thing they can do is acknowledge where they live,” she says.
 “Just understanding where you are and whose ancestral land it is and just asking the hard questions about history.”

 “The path to reconciliation begins with developing relationships with the Native people whose land we occupy.
-Everywhere in North America has an Indigenous history and story, and there are still Indigenous people living here," she said."There is an opportunity to build relationships with Indigenous people and support their cause."
+Everywhere in North America has an Indigenous history and story, and there are still Indigenous people living here," she says.
+"There is an opportunity to build relationships with Indigenous people and support their cause."

-And families who want to do more can do more, while perhaps creating new traditions.
+And families who want to do more can even create new traditions.